-Prerequisite: POLS 2303, POLS 2304 and junior standing.
+Aims to train students in systematically, critically, and analytically examining the political and economic interactions in the post-WWII international system.
+Provides students with an indepth knowledge of trade policies and rules guiding international economic transactions and the challenges facing the global community in the 21st century.
+4390 Selected Topics in Political Science (3-3-0) Prerequisite: POLS 2303, POLS 2304 and junior standing.
 Selected topics in political science.
 Topics may vary from semester to semester, and the course may be repeated when the topics vary.
 Topics include comparative politics, American political thought, international relations, development of political ideas, Texas politics, campaign politics, and the U.S. Congress.

-6301 American Government and Politics (3-3-0)
+Graduate Courses 6301 American Government and Politics (3-3-0) Prerequisite: Graduate standing.

 This course is intended to introduce graduate students to the major theoretical concepts and important readings in the study of American politics and government.
 Students will read books and articles from a wide range of topics, including studies of the origins of American constitutionalism, federalism, legislatures, courts, executives, bureaucracies, elections, mass opinion and political behavior at both national and state levels.

 6302 Elements of Politics (3-3-0)

+Prerequisite: Graduate standing.

 This course is intended to introduce graduate students to the major theoretical concepts in the study of political science.
 Topics include approaches to the study of political science; the nature of power, influence, authority; political ideologies; relationship of politics and culture; the individual in politics; political parties and groups; legislatures, executives, bureaucracies, and legal systems; interaction of local, national, international units.
 While some of the material will have an American focus, this course has a broader conceptual, geographical and temporal focus than POLS 6301.

-PSY (Psychology)

-1303 General Psychology (3-3-0)

-Prerequisite: Enrollment in or completion of ENG 1301.
+PSY (Psychology) 1303 Introduction to Psychology (3-3-0) Prerequisite: Enrollment in or completion of ENG 1301.
 A survey of the essential subject areas, major theories and approaches to the scientific study of behavior and mental processes.
-(PSYC 2301)

-2302 Social Psychology (3-3-0)
+(PSYC 2301) 2302 Social Psychology (3-3-0) Prerequisite: PSY 1303.

 The study of the psychological processes that occur within groups and between groups as a function of the individual.
 (SOCI 2326 or PSYC 2319)

 2306 Adjustment (3-3-0)

+Prerequisite: PSY 1303.

 Psychological theory and research as they relate to contemporary problems of human behavior.
 Factors contributing to healthy individuals' relationships with themselves and their environment.
 (PSYC 2315)

 2310 Human Growth and Development (3-3-0)

+Prerequisite: PSY 1303.

 A lifespan approach to the theories, principles, and characteristics of human development.
-(PSYC 2314)

-3301 Industrial/Organizational Psychology (3-3-0)
+(PSYC 2314) 3301 Industrial/Organizational Psychology (3-3-0) Prerequisite: PSY 1303.

 Application of psychological theory to problems of selecting, training, supervising and motivating individuals in organizational settings.

-3302 Principles of Educational Psychology (3-3-0)
+3302 Principles of Educational Psychology (3-3-0) Prerequisite: PSY 1303.